huaminghuangtw/Evergreen-Notes/Permanent-Notes/emotion-control.md

 ---

-Emotional strength isn’t about getting rid of difficult feelings — it means you know how to [respond](choose-your-response.md) to them in a healthy way — focus your [attention](attention.md) on the actions that you can take to address your emotion, not the emotion itself.
-It’s not about managing your emotions; it’s about managing your response to your emotions.
+Emotional strength isn’t about getting rid of difficult feelings — it means you know how to [respond](choose-your-response.md) to them in a healthy way — focus your [attention](attention.md) on the actions that you can take to address your emotion, not the emotion itself. <mark>It’s not about managing your emotions; it’s about managing your **response** to your emotions.</mark>

+---

+Your goal in life should be to **reduce the amount of time it takes to get out of a bad state**.
+The ability to [bounce back quickly](resilience.md) is one of life’s most important skills.

+My wife once told me, <mark>[“When you’re five, you can be mad for a day.
+When you’re ten, you can be mad for an hour.
+By the time you’re thirty, you get ten minutes—and then you have to move on.”](https://jamesclear.com/3-2-1/december-11-2025)</mark>

+Life is full of [frustration and disappointment](failing-forward-turns-setbacks-into-stepping-stones.md).
+Real maturity isn’t eliminating bad moments—it’s shrinking the time they have power over you.

+Becoming [less reactive](choose-your-response.md) doesn’t mean nothing bothers you; it means you’ve trained yourself to recognize when you’re in a bad state and pull yourself out of it faster.

 ---